Indian War Whoop: Recording

 Despite Stampfel's warning of Weber's reluctance to rehearse without enforcement, the band ultimately entered the studio in June 1967 without having played together in about two years and without an idea of what they would record.
 Stampfel and Weber recorded the album with the help of Sam Shepard on drums and Lee Crabtree, previously of the Fugs, on keyboards.
 In addition to the band not having rehearsed, Stampfel later noted that the sessions were further hindered by his and Weber's use of amphetamines throughout the recording process.
 These factors led Stampfel to have a negative view of the completed album.

 Two of the songs on the completed album were covers of songs by Michael Hurley, who was a longtime friend of Steve Weber and later collaborated with Stampfel on Have Moicy!.

 Reception

-Mark Deming of AllMusic retrospectively noted in comparison to the duo's first two album that "Indian War Whoop is a thoroughly bizarre listening experience" with "neo-psychedelic fiddle-and-guitar freakouts and free-form (and often radically altered) interpretations of traditional folk tunes."
+Mark Deming of AllMusic retrospectively noted in comparison to the duo's first two albums that "Indian War Whoop is a thoroughly bizarre listening experience" with "neo-psychedelic fiddle-and-guitar freakouts and free-form (and often radically altered) interpretations of traditional folk tunes."
 He concluded that "its buoyant good humor and chemically-altered enthusiasm remains effective, even when the Rounders' reckless pursuit of inner space sounds like it was more fun to create than to observe on record."

 Richie Unterberger, on the other hand, had reservations about the album.
 Writing the liner notes for the reissue of the band's fourth album The Moray Eels Eat the Holy Modal Rounders, Unterberger noted that the Indian War Whoop "bled over from freaky folk-rock to an almost unlistenable racket, not helped by the shortage of solid songs and arrangements."